-12 AT THE THEATRES.
-Entertainments Announced at the Local Playhouses -- Future Attractions.
-"The Charlatan" is unquestionably a popular bit at the Tremont Theatre.
-The house has been crowded by laughing and applauding audiences nightly since the beginning of De Wolf Hopper's engagement.
-Mr. Hopper's quaint and irresistibly funny impersonation of the weird and wily Demidoff appears to sult paygoers as well as anything he has ever done.
-Admirers of the delightful music and quaint humor of "The Geisha' will soon have an opportunity to renew their acquaintance with this charming work, as Augustin Daly's mution sical comedy company will be at the Tremont Theatre beginning Nov, 28.
-BUSION, - MORNING JOURNAL Tremont Theatre.
-If any one has a doubt of the popular success of the new Sousa opera an evening at the Tremont will dispet it.
+MAA 75 1988

+If any one has a doubt of the popular success of the new Sousa opera an evening at the Tremet will dispel it.
 The toheatre has been crowded at every performance this week, and the big audiences have attested to their enjoyment by frequent and hearty outbursts of applause and laughter, the genuineness of which was beyond question.
 Mr. De Wolf Hopper has made a great personal success as well.
-His delightfully quaint impersonation of the litnerant necromancer.
-Demidoff, shows him at his best, and Hopper at his best is a source of delight to all classes of playgoers.
-His audiences applaud him to the echo, demand additional verses to his songs until he is forced to stop from sheer weariness; call him before the curtain many times inghtby and invariable demand a spectral which they usually get and enjoy vasily.
+His delightfully quaint impersonation of the itinerant necromancer.
+Demidon, shows him at his best, and Hopper at his best is a source of delight to all classes of playgoers.
+His audiences applaud him to the echo, demand additional verses to his songs until he is forced to stop from sheer wearlness; call him before the curtain many times nightly, and invariable demand a speech which they usually get and enjoy vastly.
 He is ably abetted by the members of his company in both the music and fun-making.
-The singing of Miss Bergen is a very agreeable feature of the performance; Mr. Stanley's fine tenor is heard to advantage; dainty little Miss Judson scores both as singer and dancer; Alfred Klein was never funnier, and the other roles are all well sustained.
+The singing of Miss Bergen is a very agreeable feature of the performance; Mr. Stanley's fine tenor is heard to advantage; dainty little Miss Judson scores both as singer and dancer; Alfred Klein way never funnier, and the other roles are all well sustained.
 The opera is magnificently costumed and staged.
 It will continue at the Tremont for two weeks more.

-The Tremont Theatre has been crowded at every performance thus far given of the new Sousa opera, "The Chariatan," and the demand for scats next week indicates that the grip it has gained upon popular favor will not be relaxed during the remainder of the run.
-Mr. Hopper's quaint and irresistibly funny impersonation of Demidoff, the wily and scheming fakir, whose plots all turn out so badly, is nightly winnue roars of laughter and applause, and he is compelled at every represention to respond to calls for a "speech."
-NOV 7 AMUSEMENTS.
+1 860 C EL VUI.